-If you’re regular reader, you’ll know that I have regrets about not delaying school entry for my summer born son.
+If you’re regular reader, you’ll know that I’ve had my regrets about not delaying school entry for my summer born son.
 For him, it’s had a big impact on his experience of school, both academically and socially.
 However, there are plenty of parents who have had different experiences of a summer born child starting school not long after they turn four so I thought it would be useful to share some of those.
 If you’re worried about your child starting schooling, you can also check out this post on helping your summer born child.

 Concerns about Missing the Reception Experience

 Lots of parent’s, myself included, were heavily influenced by the fact that it can be very difficult to get a school to agree for a child to delay entry and then join the reception class, with many insisting that children who have delayed entry skip reception and go straight into year 1.
 While this is gradually changing, it still depends a lot on the school and where you live.

 It depends whether you defer a year or miss a school year going straight in at year 1?
 My eldest, now 9, was born in June.
 I am glad I didn’t defer him, he is doing very well academically, and I think those first few months in reception are really important.
 For him missing reception would have been a shame, it gets them used to school in a gentle way.
 It’s when first school friendships are made.

 Had we deferred a year and started in reception with the year below I think he would have become bored and not challenged enough.
 This is based on my eldest though.
 Every child is different no matter when they’re born.
 Erica from Things to Do in Kent